 International Research Opportunities and Programs

-Students at UChicago leverage resources like the Summer International Travel Grants (SITGs) through the Study Abroad office to support independent, self-designed research abroad.
+Students at UChicago leverage resources like the Summer International Travel Grants (SITGs) through the Study Abroad office to support independent research abroad.
 Often this is attached to their thesis research, or it might be to undertake research in an international lab environment.
 Regardless, to be successful, a student must develop a strong plan, research proposal and application.
 Students also reach out directly to international research groups, universities, labs or research institutes and simply ask if joining their efforts as an undergraduate researcher might be possible over the course of a summer.
 It is then the student’s responsibility to secure funding to support that effort.
 A few examples of more formal undergraduate research programs are the DAAD RISE programs, an international scholarship program offers summer research experiences in Germany for STEM students and research included as an integral part of the School of International Studies (SIT) programs around the world.
 You can find more international research opportunities listed here.

 BA Thesis Research